ryjm/ziggurat/lib/zig/contracts/notes.md

 - Define set of jets used in uHoon and define subset of `hoon.hoon` to include

 - Continue identifying areas in contract-writing which need standard helper functions, or possibly custom data types

+- Need to think about how to verify ship signatures in a contract such as `capitol.hoon`

 - Figure out best way to include external libraries in contracts at compile-time